gerald1248/hollows/README.md

 Hollows
 =======

+Note that development of the game continues at [gerald1248/hollows-ng](https://github.com/gerald1248/hollows-ng).

 <img src="screenshots/screenshot.png" height="400" alt="Hollows screenshot"/>

 `Hollows` is an arcade game in the style of the 80s.
 Your task is to rescue settlers from a sequence of caves known as the Hollows.
 If you have an Android device or compatible Chromebook, you can download it from the [Play Store](https://play.google.com/store/apps/details?id=gerald1248.hollows).